Tygo-van-den-Hurk/Quick-Flash/docs/plugins/component.md

 ## Overriding existing Components

 Since plugins load after the original `Component`s load you can override existing `Component` names.
-This is intentional, in case an existing `Component` by that name does not suit your needs, however I do recommend adding it under a different name instead.
+This is intentional, in case an existing `Component` by that name does not suit your needs, however I do recommend adding it under a different name instead, however you got the option.

+## Styling

+Most of the lines of any `Component` plugin will most likely be the HTML output when rendering.
+That's why to make it as convenient to write your own components as possible I've added [tailwind](https://tailwindcss.com/) to the mix.
+You can use [tailwind](https://tailwindcss.com/) to define the looks of your component and the classes will be created for you dynamically later at runtime.

+There are a couple alterations to it though:

+1. all spacing has been overwritten to use `--unit`, which is a variable computed how large the current presentation window is.
+This is required because otherwise things would not stretch appropriately as the window scales
+2. you can only use the following colors: `foreground`, `background`, `primary`, and `secondary` as those are the only user definable colors.
+Using custom colors is discouraged but allowed using tailwinds custom classes.